Key Volunteer roles and responsibilities

 Health & Fitness Expo

-The Bank of America Chicago Marathon Health & Fitness Expo officially kicks off race weekend and is often the very first stop for many participants, bringing months of planning and preparation to life.
+The Abbott Health & Fitness Expo officially kicks off race weekend and is often the very first stop for many participants, bringing months of planning and preparation to life.
 The Expo will be held Friday, October 10 and Saturday, October 11.
 Key Volunteers must be available to volunteer for the entirety of both days at McCormick Place.

 If you are interested in working with the Chicago Marathon as a Key Volunteer in one of these areas please visit our Key Volunteer application to learn more and to apply.